 Reminder: since you’re paying shipping, stick to those that are helpful to you and get incredible value!

-Instructions: Click on “shop now” and select the amount of the coupon value that you would like to your cart.
+Instructions for the rest of this section: Click on “shop now” and select the amount of the coupon value that you would like to your cart.
 I tried to list coupon value on each product/website.
 Once you have made your selection, you will automatically be directed to the shopping bag.
 Enter the promo code “PJBABY” and the coupon value will be deducted.
 These books make GREAT gifts too; selections dwindle quickly so get yours ASAP! *Remember, you can use the promo code “PJBABY” more than once, just open a new browser to do so!* *Offers valid while supplies last.

 Belly button band for pregnancy – Promo Code PJBABY.
 Code has $40 value so you can get 2 belly button bands or one belly button body.
 I had these and they helped me get much more use out of my bottoms while pregnant and saved me so much $$!
 They are also great for postpartum until my old clothing fit again.